F0lak/dm_open_ref/ref/proc/refcount.md

 reference that was placed on the stack while evaluating this proc.

-A return value of 0 can mean one of several things+ Either this was the last reference and the object was subsequently deleted after refcount(), or the value doesn\'t support reference counting.
+A return value of 0 can mean one of several things: Either this was the last reference and the object was subsequently deleted after refcount(), or the value doesn\'t support reference counting.

-Note+ A nonzero return value does not necessarily mean the object will be deleted when its count reaches zero; mobs for instance will not be soft-deleted by the garbage collector if their `key` var is set, and some objects like clients and areas never soft-delete.
+Note: A nonzero return value does not necessarily mean the object will be deleted when its count reaches zero; mobs for instance will not be soft-deleted by the garbage collector if their `key` var is set, and some objects like clients and areas never soft-delete.
 A zero